Home King William County Truck Accident

 Back to Top

-Who can be held liable for collisions involving trucks?
+Who can be held liable for King William County collisions involving trucks?

-Our King William County auto accident attorneys can thoroughly investigate your truck accident to determine fault and liability.
+Our King William County auto accident lawyers can thoroughly investigate your truck accident to determine fault and liability.
 There may be multiple potentially responsible parties.

-• If truck driver negligence caused the crash, the driver may be liable.
+• If the truck driver’s negligence caused the crash, the driver may be liable.

 • The trucking company that hired the driver may be liable if it set unrealistic expectations, encouraged the driver to rush despite safety risks, failed to properly screen or train the driver, or failed to properly maintain the truck.